 The Kanopy films can be viewed on iPhones, iPads, and Android phones and tablets using the Kanopy app.
 Download the app for iPhone or iPad from the Apple App Store, or download the app for Android phones and tablets from the Google Play Store.

-To use the app, you'll need a Kanopy account associated with Cal State LA.
-If you already have a Kanopy account, the account you created on the Kanopy web page via the Library Databases page, you can directly select Log In when you first open the app.
-If you don't have a Kanopy account yet, following downloading the app, select “Get Started,” select the Find University link as shown below, and then follow the steps to create your Kanopy account:
+If you already created an account on the Kanopy web page via the Library Databases page, you can directly select Log In when you first open the app.
+If you don't have a Kanopy account yet, after downloading the app, select “Get Started,” select the Find University link as shown below, and then follow the steps to create your Kanopy account:

 • Type in California State University, Los Angeles.